-It’s difficult not to compare this result to the new MacBook Air, though, which is apparently capable of lasting around 18 hours on a single charge.
-But then again, the MacBook Air starts at £999 and so is more pricey by a few hundred quid.
+It’s difficult not to compare this result to the MacBook Air, though, which is capable of lasting around 18 hours on a single charge.

 The Surface Laptop Go is a fantastic little laptop, hitting a price point we rarely ever see for a Windows 10 Intel-powered laptop.

-Its dinky size, powerful performance and comfortable keyboard make it an absolute bargain for those who want an ultra-portable productivity machine; it’s ideal for students, office workers and social media snoopers.
+Its dinky size and comfortable keyboard make it an absolute bargain for those who want an ultra-portable productivity machine; it’s ideal for students, office workers and social media snoopers.